NeonDystopiaWorld/hidden-service-docker/README.md

 1. Generate or obtain your custom vanity address files, including the `hs_ed25519_public_key`, `hs_ed25519_secret_key` and `hostname`.
 You can use tools like [mkp224o](https://github.com/cathugger/mkp224o) to generate vanity addresses.

-2. Place your vanity address files in the `data` directory.
+2. Place your vanity address files in a volume or hostpath mounted to the /data directory in the container.
 Make sure the `hostname` file contains your desired vanity address.

 ### Launch the Hidden Service